adamjleonard/adamjleonard.github.com/_posts/2014-the-choice-is-yours.markdown

 category: posts
 ---

+**This post is just a set of ideas, it's not intended to be the final post**

 Choice is the most powerful of tools that a person can have.
 YOU choose to be offended by a strangers remarks, YOU choose to continue to flip burgers at a job you loathe, YOU choose the perspective you have on